 Raised in the boondocks of Kansas, Savanna Chestnut is a Country music singer/songwriter whose music reflects her roots.
 Growing up in Americus (a small farm town), Savanna developed a love for the sweet, twangy sounds of old school country music, and that is exactly what she aims to bring back to the modern country scene.

 Savanna started writing and performing around age 13 and she constitently tours around the country playing a wide variety of venues, festivals, fairs and events.

-Savanna writes her songs for, and about the folks that still love true country music.
-She brings a new, yet traditional sound to the table.
-Follow her on social media to stay up to date on her upcoming shows, latest news, and songs.
+Listen to her latest album "Stitches and Scars" on any streaming platform and follow her on social media to stay up to date on her upcoming shows, latest news, and songs.
 Your support will be greatly appreciated.